AppliedEllipsis/pyLaser/README.md

 ![Image of Cheap Chinese Laser](https://github.com/AppliedEllipsis/pyLaser/raw/master/laser_cutter.jpg)

 **How to Sniff traffic**
 I used a freeware Serial Port Debugger called [SUDT AccessPort](http://www.sudt.com/en/ap/index.html), and would set it to listen to traffic on the com port of the laser, run a task, and save the output.
 I would then sanitize the output using some regular expression replaces and look for patterns and trends in the data.
+A [parser](https://github.com/AppliedEllipsis/pyLaser/blob/master/parseAccessPort.py) was written to process and analyze the dumps easier.

 #####WARNING
 * I thought I screwed up my device when playing with the raster images, it was just I sent some cmds that changed speed to 0 and write speed to 99+